 Just because there's a particular bank on campus, or a conveniently-located cash machine nearby, it DOESN'T mean you should choose an account with it.

 You can withdraw cash free of charge from any bank's ATM and almost every bank gives online access.
-Branch location has little relevance, so examine what's on offer and go for the best deal.
+Branch location has little relevance these days, so examine what's on offer and go for the best deal.

 Your aim straight after uni should be to pay down your 0% overdraft.
 If that's not possible, for at least a year after finishing your course, you're still eligible for preferential terms, including 0% interest overdrafts, allowing you to gradually pay off the debt.